About Hygiene Hub

 Meet The Team

-Hygiene Hub is made up solely of volunteers who are passionate about tackling hygiene poverty.
-Everyone who supports Hygiene Hub with their time does so working around jobs, families and other commitments.
-We are truly grateful for the support of our volunteers.
+Our local Hygiene Hubs are made up solely of volunteers who are passionate about tackling hygiene poverty in their local communities.
+Each one does so around jobs, families and other commitments & we are truly grateful for our volunteers.